Dominick Nelson

-Dominick Nelson is an American college basketball player for the Iowa State Cyclones of the Big 12.
-He previously played for Utah Valley Wolverines and Polk State.
+Dominick Nelson is an American basketball player.
+He played college basketball for the Polk State College Eagles, Utah Valley Wolverines and Iowa State Cyclones.

 High school career

-Coming out of high school, Nelson received no Division 1 offers.
+Coming out of high school, Nelson received no Division I offers.
 He did a postgraduate year at Liberty Heights Athletic Institute in North Carolina.
 Nelson signed with Polk State College.

 College career

 As a freshman, Nelson finished third on the team in scoring with 11.2 points per game.
 Nelson averaged 20.1 points and 1.7 steals per game as a sophomore, earning First Team All-Citrus Conference honors.
 He opted to transfer to Utah Valley.
 As a junior, Nelson averaged 14.4 points, 5.2 rebounds and 1.7 assists per game.
 He was named WAC Player of the Year.
 Following the season, Nelson transferred to Iowa State.
+He averaged 3.7 points and 0.9 rebounds per game off the bench.
+Nelson entered the transfer portal after the season.